bitemyapp/learnhaskell/README.md

 Download Haskell
 - `sudo pacman -S cabal-install ghc happy alex haddock`

+### Gentoo

+Gentoo is awesome for Haskell, and lets you use Portage for everything.

+First, add the Gentoo Haskell overlay.
+Follow the instructions at: https://github.com/gentoo-haskell/gentoo-haskell

+Then just install whatever you need.
+A good way to start is just:

+- `emerge ghc cabal cabal-install`

+Join #Gentoo-Haskell on irc.freenode.net for Gentoo Haskell problems.

 ### Mac OS X

 Install the GHC for Mac OS X app, which includes GHC and Cabal.
 It provides instructions on how to add GHC and Cabal to your path after you've dropped the .app somewhere.